Geetima2021/RISC-V-Myth-workshop/README.md

 In case RISC-V GNU toolchain the follwing commands are executed

-- To use the RISC-V gcc compiler or simulator type
+- To use the RISC-V gcc compiler or simulator, type
 ```bash
 riscv64-unknown-elf-gcc <-01/-Ofast> -mabi=lp64 -march=rv64i -o <object filename.o> <filename.c>
 ```